 The maps enabled the early detection of increases in mixed she-oak and paperbark (10 ha), mangroves (0.91 ha) and saltmarsh (4.31 ha) over the five-year monitoring period.

-UniSC research supervisors Dr Javier Leon and Dr Andrew Olds said the research method could now be applied more broadly to improve conservation along coastlines and quantify blue carbon (the carbon stored by marine and coastal ecosystems).
+UniSC research supervisors Dr Javier Leon and Dr Andrew Olds said the research method could now be applied more broadly to improve conservation along coastlines and quantify blue carbon (the carbon stored by marine and coastal aquatic ecosystems).

 Dr Rummell, a former fisheries scientist from Hervey Bay with previous UniSC degrees in Environmental Science and Science Honours, has facilitated multiple coastal monitoring and mapping projects of animals and plants.